 John Baker in Room 14 with the Leevers-Rich variable-speed tape machine.
 The 'Glowpot' desk and its trolley are in the background.
 Two of the set of Advance H1 oscillators, as used with the second keying unit, can be seen just to the left of John.

 The speed control on the Leevers-Rich tape machine.
 The speed could also be switched in chromatic steps.

-An early picture of John Baker, taken in what could be Room 13, with PEUs and part of the 'Albert Hall' mixer behind him.
+An early picture of John Baker, taken in what is probably Room 14, with PEUs and part of the 'Albert Hall' mixer behind him.

 Room 12, in the mid sixties.
 John Baker works on a Philips machine.
 Presumably it's Dick Mills in the chair, with Delia to the right.

-John Baker in Room 13 operating the Prevost film viewer.
+John Baker in Room 13 operating the Prevost 4-plate film viewer.

 Splicing the tape on an editing block.

 John Baker at work.

 John Baker in Room 11.
 The 'Glowpot' desk is visible under the window.